gambitph/Hamburger-Menu/readme.txt

 1. Your new hamburger menu...
 2. ...or this one,
 3. ...or even this one,
-4. ...or this
+4. The Customizer settings
-5. The Customizer settings
+5. Anoter preview of the Customizer settings
-6. Anoter preview of the Customizer settings
+6. Overview of the Customizer settings panels

 == Frequently Asked Questions ==